 Corral shall mean a fence-type structure consisting of vertical posts and horizontal members, and so constructed that seventy-five (75) percent or more of the vertical surface is open.
+Chain

-Chain link or other similar types of wire fences are not intended to be included in this definition and shall be classified as a fence or wall.
+Resolution No. 12747 Exhibit A Page 13 of 117 link or other similar types of wire fences are not intended to be included in this definition and shall be classified as a fence or wall.